graphprotocol/token-distribution/README.md

 ### GraphTokenLock

-Contract that manages an unlocking schedule of tokens for participants in the Graph Network to be released under certain time conditions.
-The time conditions include a startTime, endTime and number of periods.
-This contract can be used with zero periods in which case it is like a plain TimeLock.
+The contract lock manage a number of tokens deposited into the contract to ensure that they can only be released under certain time conditions.

+This contract implements a release scheduled based on periods and tokens are released in steps after each period ends.
+It can be configured with one period in which case it is like a plain TimeLock.
-It supports revocation to be used for certain participants with vesting schedules.
-The contract also supports receiving extra funds over the managed tokens that can be withdrawn.
+It also supports revocation to be used for vesting schedules.

+The contract supports receiving extra funds than the managed tokens ones that can be withdrawn by the beneficiary at any time.

+A releaseStartTime parameter is included to override the default release schedule and perform the first release on the configured time.
+After that it will continue with the default schedule.
 ### GraphTokenLockWallet

 This contract is built on top of the base **GraphTokenLock** functionality.
 It allows the use of locked funds only when certain function calls are issued to the contract.